heristop/clover-map/README.md

 ### Managing Projects

 - **Adding/Updating Statuses**: In the configuration panel, you can add new statuses, update existing ones, or remove them.
 - **Updating Tasks**: Click on a task to cycle through its statuses.
-Double-click to reset its status.

-## License 📄
+## 📄 License

 This project is licensed under the MIT License.

+## 💬 Feedback and Contributions

+We welcome feedback and contributions!
+If you have any suggestions or encounter any issues, please feel free to open an issue or submit a pull request.